 Add a Helper “Text”.

-So, all in all your Helper selection should include all these:
+So, all in all your Helper selection should include these four items:

 Creating the Cards